An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 Blood cultures.Cultures are done to determine the specific organism causing the pneumonia, but they are accurate in only 10% to 30% of cases.
 Their use is generally limited to severe cases.

 Detection of antibodies.Antibodies are immune factors that target specific foreign invaders.
 Antibodies that react with mycoplasma or chlamydia are not present early enough in the course of pneumonia to allow for prompt diagnosis by this method.

-C-reactive protein or procalcitonin.Not generally recommended but may help identify which patients with respiratory symptoms have pneumonia and need to be hospitalized.
+C-reactive protein or procalcitonin.Not generally recommended but may help identify which people with respiratory symptoms have pneumonia and need to be hospitalized.
 Procalcitonin may also help guide the clinician in the appropriate use of antibiotics.

-Polymerase Chain Reaction (PCR).In some difficult cases, PCR may be performed.
+Polymerase chain reaction (PCR).In some difficult cases, PCR may be performed.
 The test makes multiple copies of the genetic material (DNA) of a virus or bacteria to make it detectable.
 PCR is useful for identifying certain atypical bacteria strains, including mycoplasma and Chlamydia pneumonia.
-While expensive, a real-time PCR test may help quickly diagnose Pneumocystitis pneumonia in HIV-positive patients.
+While expensive, a real-time PCR test may help quickly diagnose Pneumocystis pneumonia in HIV-positive patients.

-Urine antigen tests for Legionella pneumophila (Legionnaires disease) and Streptococcus pneumoniae may be helpful in some patients with severe CAP.
+Urine antigen tests for Legionella pneumophila (Legionnaires disease) and S pneumoniae may be helpful in some people with severe CAP.

-In critically-ill patients with ventilator-associated pneumonia, doctors have tried sampling fluid taken from the lungs or trachea.
+In critically-ill people with VAP, doctors have tried sampling fluid taken from the lungs or trachea.
 These techniques enabled the physicians to identify the pneumonia-causing bacteria and start the appropriate antibiotics.
 However, this made no difference in the length of stay in the ICU or hospital, and there was no significant difference in outcome.